noda/selfhost-service-skeleton/README.md

         $ docker run --name redis -p 6379:6379 -d redis
         ```

-        **NOTE:** This will run a basic Redis instance on your local host.
-Because of the way Docker exposes ports, the instance can be accessed from your local network.
+        **NOTE:** This will run a simple Redis instance on your localhost.
+Because of the way Docker exposes ports, anyone can access the instance from your local network.
 So keep that in mind.
-2. Choose a project path for you code.
+2. Choose a project path for your code.
-3. Download and extract (into your choosen location) the skeleton code from [https://github.com/noda/selfhost-service-skeleton](https://github.com/noda/selfhost-service-skeleton).
+3. Download and extract (into your chosen location) the skeleton code from [https://github.com/noda/selfhost-service-skeleton](https://github.com/noda/selfhost-service-skeleton).
 4. Create a virtual environment (or equivalent) and install all dependencies.

     ```